FernandoCot/Boilerplate-NodeJS-SQL-TypeORM-Typescript/README.md

-Boilerplate NodeJS API - by Fernando Calixto
-(Current Stack: ExpressJS, TypeORM, Typescript and PostgreSQL)
+Boilerplate NodeJS Typescript API - by Fernando Calixto (Current Stack: ExpressJS, TypeORM, Typescript and PostgreSQL)

 Follow the steps below to run and test the API: